cjbassi/gotop/docs/remote-monitoring.md

 Since v3.5.2, gotop's been able to export its sensor data as [Prometheus](https://prometheus.io/) metrics using the `--export` flag.
 Prometheus has the advantages of being simple to integrate into clients, and a nice on-demand design that depends on the *aggregator* pulling data from monitors, rather than the clients pushing data to a server.
 In essence, it inverts the client/server relationship for monitoring/aggregating servers and the things it's monitoring.
 In gotop's case, it means you can turn on `-x` and not have it impact your gotop instance at all, until you actively poll it.
 It puts the control on measurement frequency in a single place -- your local gotop.
 It means you can simply stop your local gotop instance (e.g., when you go to bed) and the demand on the servers you were monitoring drops to 0.

 On the client (local) side, sensors are abstracted as devices that are read by widgets, and we've simply implemented virtual devices that poll data from remote Prometheus instances.
 At a finer grain, there's a single process spawned for each remote server that periodically polls that server and collects the information.
 When the widget updates and asks the virtual device for data, the device consults the cached data and provides it as the measurement.

-The next iteration will optimize the metrics transfer protocol; while it'll likely remain HTTP, optimizations may include HTTP/2.0 streams to reduce the HTTP connection overhead, and a binary payload format for the metrics -- although HTTP/2.0 compression may eliminate any benefit of doing that.